ubeda/DIRACDocs/source/DeveloperGuide/TestingEnvironment/index.rst

   *CheesClientMainSuccessScenario*, *CheesClientWrongInputScenario* and so on.

 **T6**
-  Each unit test module should hold at least one TestCase_ derived class, idealy a set ot test cases or test suites.
+  Each unit test module should hold at least one TestCase_ derived class, ideally a set of test cases or test suites.

 **T7**
-  The test modules should be kept as close as possible to the modules they are testing, prefereably in a *test* subdirectory on DIRAC subsystem package directory, i.e: all tests modules for WMS should be kept in *DIRAC/WMS/tests* directory.
+  The test modules should be kept as close as possible to the modules they are testing, preferably in a *test* subdirectory on DIRAC subsystem package directory, i.e: all tests modules for WMS should be kept in *DIRAC/WMS/tests* directory.